Suboxone® Vs. Methadone: Here’s What You Need To Know

 Methadone and Suboxone® have similar benefits when taken to help with addiction recovery.
 However, there are some specific circumstances where Suboxone® may be a better choice.
 Below are some of the benefits of taking Suboxone®:

-• Lower Chance of Abuse: The Buprenorphine in Suboxone® has a ceiling effect, which means that once a certain dose is reached, taking more will not have any additional effects on the body.
-This helps to reduce the chances of abuse and overdose compared to Methadone.
+• Lower Chance of Abuse: The buprenorphine in Suboxone® has a ceiling effect, limiting its ability to produce euphoria and respiratory depression at higher doses, thereby reducing the chances of abuse and overdose compared to full opioid agonists.

 • Fewer Withdrawal Symptoms: Suboxone® is known to cause fewer withdrawal symptoms, making it much easier for individuals to transition off of opioids.